AhmadMHawwash/forge/resources/README.md

 # RESOURCES

-Domain and stack-specific knowledge to add relevant context to profiles.
+Domain, stack, and repository-specific knowledge to add relevant context to profiles.

 ## Available Resources